drdww/OPIM5641/README.md

-# Welcome to OPIM 5641: Business Decision Modeling
+# Welcome to OPIM 5641: Business Decision Modeling!
 Dr. Dave Wanik - Dept. of Operations and Information Management - University of Connecticut

 ## Course Description